sourcegraph/handbook/content/ceo/executive_business_administrator_role.md

 ## Ideal candidates will have:

-- Experience in a similar role supporting a CEO or executive team of a quickly growing company
+- Experience in a similar role supporting a CEO and/or executive team of a quickly growing company
 - Exceptional communication skills with team members, customers, candidates, investors, and other types of people
 - Very high-quality written English
 - High attention to detail